mentat-is/gulp/README.md

 ## Clients

 ### Web Client

 If you want to use the web GUI visit it's repository [here](https://github.com/mentat-is/gulpui-web).
 It's still heavily under construction, so any contribution is highly appreciated!

 This is the intended official wanna-be client for gulp.

 ### .NET Client

 > [!IMPORTANT] ⚠ the .NET client is to be considered an internal-test version, this is the tool we use internally to testdrive the backend development.
-> It is not feature complete and far from beign production ready :).
+> It is not feature complete and far from being production ready :).
-> Feel free to open issues, but any contribution should go towards the new in-development [web client](https://github.com/mentat-is/gulpui-web)
+> Feel free to open issues, but any contribution should go towards the new WIP [web client](https://github.com/mentat-is/gulpui-web)

-If you want to use the .NET client refer to the guides below to get started:
+If you want to use the .NET client, refer to the guides below to get started:

 - on Windows, follow [these instructions]in the guilp repo [here](<https://github.com/mentat-is/gulpui-dotnet/README.md#install>).
 - on Linux, read the [compatibility section](<https://github.com/mentat-is/gulpui-dotnet/README.md#compatibility>) to run it under Wine (some limitations apply).